The 15 Best Montessori Science Activities for Preschoolers in 2024

 • They get to explore the world around them- With the help of the Montessori science activities, your preschooler will learn science and connect it to their everyday activities.
 For instance, when they learn about germs spread through the glitters experiment, they’ll understand how dirty hands can spread germs and the importance of hand washing.

 • Tailored to your child’s needs- The Montessori science activities allow your child to learn at their own pace.
-Children are allowed to explore various scientific ideas and activities without the pressure of passing exams.
+Children are allowed to explore various scientific ideas and activities without the pressure of passing exams

 The above science activities are fun and educational too.
 They allow your child to experiment, observe, and make conclusions.